Growing Succulents Guide

 One rule of thumb to keep in mind: Some lush plants, such as those from extremely arid environments, including stone imitators like Lithops, Conophytum, and Dinteranthus, do best in a potting mix that is 100% inorganic, with no humus at all.
 They are very drought tolerant and should be watered only very limitedly.

 To provide the extra calcium that many plants need, crushed or powdered limestone should be added to the potting mix.
-We also recommend adding a slow release complete fertilizer, such as Perfect Plants Succulent Fertilizer.
-Most successful succulent growers supply a low nitrogen complete fertilizer diluted to half or even less of recommended strength every couple of months during the plant’s growing season.
+We also recommend adding a slow release fertilizer, such as Perfect Plants Succulent Fertilizer when fertilizing your plants.
+Most successful succulent growers supply a low nitrogen complete fertilizer diluted to half or even less of recommended strength every couple of months during the plant’s active growing season.
 Do not fertilize in the dormant season (winter for most succulents).
 Some growers use a weak dilution of fertilizer with each watering.
+We believe pelletized fertilizer is best rather than liquid fertilizer because it has less room for error.
+Fertilizer will help your succulents with a slow growth rate grow faster.
 Remember, indoor succulents do not need very much fertilizer!

 Succulents tend to have shallow root systems, making shallow clay pots or “pans” ideal containers.
 To avoid soil loss, place a piece of fine mesh screen over the large bottom hole.
 Window screening works well.

 Growing succulents indoors can be tricky at times and most succulents thrive outside.
-If you live in an area that gets frigid winters, be sure to bring your plants indoors for the cold weather period.
+Indoor conditions must be perfect to provide succulents with the best growing and lighting conditions.
+The amount of light for your plants needed as the plants grow may vary.
+If you live in an area that gets frigid winters, be sure to bring your house plants indoors for the cold weather period.

 Some specimens may get too much light on a south facing window sill.
 Their green leaves may begin to scorch.
 Move them back or hang a sheer curtain.

 Plants that have bright colors (red, orange, purple) need more light, even direct sun, than those that are just green (to maintain the color anyway).
-For indoor plant cultivation, stick with succulents that are naturally green.
+For indoor plant cultivation, stick with potted succulents that are naturally green in color.

 Remember, every species has its own set of unique growing conditions under which it thrives best.
 Generalizations can be helpful, but nothing beats knowing as much as you can about a particular plant’s niche in its natural habitat.
 You want to simulate those conditions as much as possible.

-Two great, low maintenance choices for first time growers are snake plants and aloe vera.
+Two great, low maintenance choices for first time growers are christmas cactus, snake plants, aloe vera or jade plants.
+Succulents are easy to grow and so so fun!

 Last but not least, they like it dry!